K. Gopal (ADMK politician)

 K. Gopal (born 10 November 1959) is an Indian doctor and politician.
 He obtained a M.B.B.S degree from Thanjavur Medical College.
-He is married to Sangamithra, Daughter of late Indian National Congress veteran MLA V.Vedaiyan.
 Gopal was a Member of the Legislative Assembly from Nannilam 1991 to 1996.
 In 2014 he was elected to the Lok Sabha from the Nagapattinam (Lok Sabha constituency) as an Anna Dravida Munnetra Kazhagam candidate in the 2014 election.
 He won the seat with 46.06% and was elected Member of Parliament for Nagapattinam (Lok Sabha constituency) for 16th Lok Sabha.

 Education

 Gopal did his schooling from a government school in Nagapattinam district.
 He obtained an M.B.B.S degree from Thanjavur Medical College.He completed his post graduate diploma in diabetology from Rajah Muthiah Medical College in Chidambaram.

 Family

 He married Sangamithra, daughter of Indian National Congress veteran MLA V.Vedaiyan.

 Political career

 Gopal was a Member of the Legislative Assembly from Nannilam 1991 to 1996.
 He was defeated in the 1996 Assembly elections in the same constituency.The AIAMDK fielded him as its candidate in the Nagapattinam Lok Sabha constituency in 1998, when he again suffered defeat to M. Selvarasu of CPI.
 He practised medicine and was involved in politics simultaneously for a few years.
 The Anna Dravida Munnetra Kazhagam announced him as a candidate for Thiruthuraipoondi (state assembly constituency) in the 2011 Tamil Nadu legislative assembly elections but soon withdrew the candidacy before the elections in favor for then alliance party Communist Party of India.
 In 2014 he was elected to the Lok Sabha from the Nagapattinam (Lok Sabha constituency) as an Anna Dravida Munnetra Kazhagam candidate in the 2014 election.
 He won the seat with 46.06% and was elected Member of Parliament for Nagapattinam (Lok Sabha constituency) for 16th Lok Sabha.